wendao/Ladder/README.md

 # Ladder

-Combination of SILAC and Label Free Quantification
+Quantification code for qSTORM and qPC-MAP